comunica/Article-ISWC2023-SolidQuery/content/approach.md

 ## Approach
 {:#approach}

-In this section, we introduce techniques for handling the structural properties discussed in [](#solid).
+In this section, we introduce techniques for handling Solid's structural properties discussed in [](#solid).
 Our goal is not to introduce additional components or structural properties to the Solid ecosystem, but instead, we use what the Solid ecosystem provides today, and investigate how to query over this as performant as possible.